Learn How to Construct a Jigsaw Activity With PearDeck, Flipgrid and Jamboard

 Snapshots are a pairing of two 20 minute presentations followed by a 5 minute Q & A.

 This is presentation 1 of 2, scroll down to see more details.

 |Participant accounts, software and other materials:||Participants should have a G Suite account, get the PearDeck add on for Google Slides, and create Flipgrid account.|

 |Topic:||Instructional design & delivery|

 Teaching, Learning and Assessments

-Attendees will be able to craft a virtual jigsaw lesson using many virtual instructional technology tools such as PearDeck, Padlet, and Flipgrid.
+Attendees will see a demo/walkthrough of a virtual jigsaw lesson using many virtual instructional technology tools such as PearDeck, Jamboard, and Flipgrid.

 This 20-minute presentation will provide an example of how to create a Jigsaw lesson using three current instructional technologies.
 It begins with an overview and outline of the lesson structure and will continue with how each instructional technology could be used to support the lesson.

 Currently, I am the PreK-12 STEAM Department Chair and head Technology Coach for the Mount Olive Township School District in New Jersey.
 Prior to becoming an administrator, I created MakerSpaces throughout the district, wrote curriculum to support their use, and taught Innovation & Design classes.
 I recently earned my doctoral degree in Educational Technology Leadership with a concentration in technology integration and my masters in Information Management.
 Additionally, I am a Google Certified Educator and MakerBot Curriculum Creator, and have presented at ISTE before.